-Saint Louis University's Graduate Education offers a number of fellowships and assistantships to graduate students.
+Saint Louis University's Office of Graduate Education offers a number of fellowships and assistantships to graduate students.
 Over the past several years, a limited number of Presidential Fellowships and Diversity Fellowships have been available.
 The Presidential Fellowship provides a stipend of \$26,000, 21 hours of tuition remission, and health benefits for 11 months.
 The Diversity Fellowship provides a stipend of \$22,750, 21 hours of tuition remission, and health benefits for 11 months.
 Both fellowships typically provide support for the awardee over several years.
-These fellowships are highly competitive across all programs and schools at Saint Louis University.
+These fellowships are highly competitive acrossall programs and schools at Saint

+Louis University.
 Persons interested in these fellowships should consult the Graduate Education Catalog.
+The Clinical Program typically supports only applications of new students to the program.

 The College of Arts and Sciences Graduate Education typically provides the Department of Psychology with a number of Graduate Research Assistantships, Graduate Teaching Assistantships, and Graduate Assistantships each academic year.
 The responsibilities and amounts of these assistantships vary and may change in any given year.
 Over the past several years, the clinical program has worked collaboratively with the Experimental, I/O, and Undergraduate programs in the department to distribute these assistantships.
-For the 2018-2019 academic year, the following assistantships were awarded to clinical psychology graduate students.
+For the 2019-2020 academic year, the following assistantships were awarded to clinical psychology graduate students.

 - a.
-3 Graduate Research Assistantships (11 months) - 11 month appointment; stipend of \$22,000; 21 hours of tuition remission - b.
-5 Full Graduate Assistants (9 months) - 9 month appointment; stipend of \$18,000; 18 hours of tuition remission - c.
-12 Half Graduate Assistants (9 months) - 9 month appointment; stipend of \$9,000; 12 hours of tuition remission
+2 Graduate Research Assistantships (11 months) - 11 month appointment; stipend of \$22,000; 21 hours of tuition remission - b.
+6 Full Graduate Assistants (9 months) - 9 month appointment; stipend of \$18,000; 18 hours of tuition remission - c.
+10 Half Graduate Assistants (9 months) - 9 month appointment; stipend of \$9,000; 12 hours of tuition remission